socketry/multipart-post/README.txt

 == DESCRIPTION:

-Adds a multipart form post capability to Net::HTTP.
+Adds a streamy multipart form post capability to Net::HTTP.
+Also supports other methods besides POST.

 == FEATURES/PROBLEMS: